Planned Parenthood Southwest Ohio Region et al. v. Hodges et al.

 The provisions of H.B.
 59 and H.B.
-64 in question violate women’s rights to liberty and privacy under the Fourteenth Amendment because of their undue burden on women’s right to terminate their pregnancies, and they violate the Fourteenth Amendment’s due process requirement by giving standardless and unreviewable authority to private parties.
-Further, these provisions violate abortion clinics’ right to equal protection by treating them differently from other similarly situated parties, and they violate clinics’ procedural due process rights by denying them procedural protections.
+64 in question violate women’s rights to liberty and privacy under the Fourteenth Amendment because they impose an undue burden on women’s right to terminate their pregnancies, and they violate the right to due process because they endow private parties with standardless, unreviewable authority. .
+Further, these provisions violate abortion clinics’ right to equal protection by treating them differently from other similarly situated parties, and they violate clinics’ due process rights by denying them procedural protections.
 Finally, these provisions violate the One-Subject Rule under the Ohio Constitution, which prohibits logrolling, or the practice of injecting unrelated provisions into a single bill.

 We filed our Complaint and Motion for Preliminary Injunction on September 1, 2015 in the United States District Court for the Southern District of Ohio.
 Plaintiffs are Planned Parenthood Southwest Ohio Region (“PPSWO”) and Women’s Med Group Professional Corporation.
 We serve in an of-counsel capacity for Women’s Med Group.

 The Plaintiff organizations operate the last two remaining ambulatory surgical facilities providing abortions in Southwest Ohio.
 Defendants are Ohio Department of Health Director Richard Hodges in his official capacity, plus the University of Cincinnati Medical Center (“UCMC”), and UC Health.
 The only current remaining Defendant is the Director of ODH (see below).

 Our Complaint seeks a declaratory judgment that the provisions of H.B.
 59 and H.B.
 64 in question are facially unconstitutional as applied to our plaintiffs, and seeks a permanent injunction preventing Defendant Hodges from enforcing these provisions.
 Our Motion for Preliminary Injunction sought to prevent Defendant Hodges from suspending the plaintiff facilities’ licenses when the relevant provisions of H.B.
 64 were to have gone into effect on September 29, 2015.

-On September 30, 2015, the Court issued a Temporary Restraining Order maintaining the status quo and preventing the state from closing PPSWO’s facility until October 13.
+On September 30, 2015, the Court issued a Temporary Restraining Order preventing the state from closing PPSWO’s facility until October 13.
 On October 13, 2015, our Motion for Preliminary Injunction was granted, preventing the Ohio Department of Health from enforcing the provisions of H.B.
 64 in question and from suspending PPSWO’s license.